kpavankumaar/nodebasics/nodewithexpress/project9-review/readme.txt

 Domain model are easy to understand if developer looks at the productmodel ,review model , he will understand things easily most of the application are build using Domain driven development

+Deployment-- of application

+the port available on my machine may not be available on the server so server now a days they give you an environment varaible to run this process.env.PORT - process is global object available in nodejs , env gives you  environmental variables

+what are environmental variables - windows env variables can be configured similarly we have environment variables are needed for this .every operating system has them cloud hosting environment may have PORT environment variable to be some value like PORT 5000

+1. create const PORT its value will be from "process.env.PORT " 2 .
+Package.json file is very very crucial file for deployment make sure you have
+    a. main :"index.js"
+    b. "scripts":{"start": "node index.js"}
+    c. add "engines": {
+        "node": "version number"
+    }

+c point will tell the hosting provider that we need this version of node thought it is optional what happens if you mention what is needed your code will not break out

+we will deploy it from github not from heroku